 - Both rules instruct the load balancer to distribute the requests to port 80 of the corresponding service.

-For complete instructions on deploying the Ingress and Secret resources in the cluster, see the GitHub repository.
+For complete instructions on deploying the Ingress and Secret resources in the cluster, see our GitHub repository.

 Testing the Application